Menu

 Which insurances does West Side Pediatrics accept?

-We accept most of the major insurance plans.
+We accept most of the major insurance plans, including some OH and IN Medicaid plans.
 However, there are constant changes with insurance, so please call the office to be sure.

 What if I do not have insurance?